 Italian immigration to New Orleans was predominantly Sicilian beginning in the late 19th century and ending in the early 20th century.
-This phenomenon occurred due to preexisting connections between the two cities.
+This phenomenon occurred due to preexisting connections between Palermo and New Orleans.
 In the early 19th century, shipping lines fortified the commercial tie and guaranteed direct and inexpensive access to either city within 30 days.
 A central and fundamental identity to Sicilians is the family unit.
 As a result Sicilians’ movement followed family ties to New Orleans.
 Aside from this chain immigration, the Louisiana Immigration Association—founded in 1881—championed Sicilians to agricultural work in Louisiana.
 With the abolition of slavery in 1865 there was demand for low cost labor to replace the slave labor that dominated Louisiana agriculture.
 As foreigners, Sicilians—neither white nor black—filled the void for skilled, reliable, cheap labor.
 They forged a bond with New Orleans, creating a new syncretized culture–the Creole Itlaian.

 Sicilian immigrants’ presence in the French Quarter of New Orleans added to the identity and culture of the city, composing a unique portrait.
 These immigrants’ legacy is prominent in the food culture—the muffaletta, Roman Candy, and corner grocery stores to name a few of their lasting impacts.
 Yet even with all of these influences, they are a group that is traditionally marginalized in the historical narrative of New Orleans.
 Recently interest regarding this unique population has risen, and this scholarship seeks to continue building the narrative.
 The intention is to highlight this undervalued group and tell their story.
 This research concentrates on the 500 and 600 block of St. Philip street from the 1900s until the 1930s.
 Methodologically this paper combines quantitative and qualitative data.
 The quantitative data refers to the raw numbers collected from the US Federal Census.
 The data then, utilizing Excel pivot tables, created statistics and graphs that explained the general setting of the area.
 Qualitative research involved mining historical newspapers in order to search for a more human story through in-depth analysis of specific people.